BY Deepti Bismohun , Natasha Behary Paray , Shrivan Dabee AND Valentine Mayer

 5. Wage support scheme

-A wage support scheme will be implemented to provide financial support to employees who may become technically unemployed on a temporary basis due to the impact of the Coronavirus.
+A wage support scheme will be implemented to provide financial support to employees who may become technically unemployed on a temporary basis due to the impact of COVID-19.

 The government will contribute to the payment of salaries as follows, for the first 15 days of confinement only: